 Marmot Tungsten backpacking tent (footprint)

-Many of the tents above come with a footprint
+Many of the tents above come with a footprint | Credit: David Wilkinson

-Here’s our take: for the majority of budget tents, a footprint is not really necessary.
+Here’s our take: For the majority of budget tents, a footprint is not really necessary.
 As we covered above, the tents listed here have fairly robust floors, ranging from 40 to 75 denier.
 Compared to more premium tents (which usually clock in between 15 and 30D), they’re pretty darn durable on their own.
 If you plan on camping on rough surfaces, tend to be careless with your gear, or you don’t have the risk tolerance for a torn floor (and the subsequent repair), it might be worth taking a footprint along.
 But in most cases, it’s highly unlikely that your tent's floor will rip.
 For more information on this topic, see our article: Does Your Backpacking Tent Need a Footprint?

 Back to Our Top Budget Tent Picks Back to Our Budget Tent Comparison Table